Grilled Veal Steaks with Mojo Marinade

 What can I substitute for veal flank?

-You can use veal loin chops, breast or even scallopini.
+You can use veal loin chops, breasts, or even scallopini.
 Cooking times will vary depending on your cut.
-You can also use this marinade with a full sized beef flank steak.
-Marinade that cut for 30 minutes to an hour before grilling.
+You can also use this marinade with a full-sized beef flank steak.
+Marinate that cut for 30 minutes to an hour before grilling.

 How long will the veal fillets last and how do I reheat them?